tonyboutwell/Quantum-Pathways/README.md

 1. Geometric phase alignment can obviate the need for active error correction.
 2. Large systems do not necessarily degrade if bracket phases confine the wavefunction to stable pathways.
 3. Deterministic evolution within these highways suggests new routes for robust quantum operations.
+4. The observed approximate time-reversibility highlights the potential for creating closed-loop quantum systems, where operations can be undone with high fidelity.
-4. Multiple solutions found via random trials confirm the bracket approach is not a one-off phenomenon but rather emerges from deeper symmetries in the parameter space.
+5. Multiple solutions found via random trials confirm the bracket approach is not a one-off phenomenon but rather emerges from deeper symmetries in the parameter space.
 ##
 #### 5.2 Practical Potential

 1. **Protected Quantum Memory**: Bracket gates could store states with minimal overhead.
 2. **Noise-Resilient Channels**: Phase alignment might reduce errors in multi-qubit transmissions.
 3. **Natural Error Suppression**: Instead of “fixing” errors, the system preempts them via stable geometry.
+4. **Error Correction**: Time reversal could potentially be used as a component of a larger error correction scheme.
+For example, one could reverse the evolution, measure the error, then apply corrections before running forward.
-4. **Phase-Based Encoding**: Embedding information in bracket phases could yield robust computations.
+5. **Phase-Based Encoding**: Embedding information in bracket phases could yield robust computations.

 ##